Cygnet

 PROFILE FAQ

-Cygnet has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+Cygnet has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, or planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially affect this region.
+No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as likely to affect this area.
 Notable projects include Huonville ReImagined: Crafting a Future Huonville, Greater Hobart Urban Growth Boundary Extension, Tasmanian Irrigation Schemes: Tranche 3, and Cethana Pumped Hydro Energy Storage Project.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.